 Connection is the central irony, the running joke, the elephant in the room of modern technology.
 Tools designed to bring people together have allowed us to grow more distant yet nominally stay connected.
 What we have come to call “connection” today often involves mediated performance—we put on shows in front of cameras as audiences watch us through screens.
 We struggle to pick up nonverbal cues, and technical glitches stymie what would otherwise be a simple activity.
 Synchrony becomes elusive as poor connections, lagging streams, and unhelpful interfaces make “no, you go ahead,” “you broke up for a second,” and “you’re on mute” all-too-familiar mantras—the meta-discussion distracting us from our intentions.

 Intentions, of course, matter a lot in education.
 What we intend to teach and what students actually learn often differ.
-We might intend to have one conversation in class, but the discussion veers in an entirely unplanned direction.
+While we might intend to have one conversation in class, the discussion could veer in an entirely unplanned direction.
 Such differences and redirections, I argue, show not a failure of educational rigor but instead a responsiveness to the immediate needs of the learners in that course.
 When discussions and activities respond to student needs and in-the-moment student self-assessment, they provide relevant experiences that encourage students to form connections between the course material and the students’ lives.
 Those connections, formed around real experiences, help push learning beyond the boundaries of the class(room), building habits of lifelong learning.

 Real connection differs from seeing a familiar face on a video chat or holding synchronous discussions in a distributed online course.
 Those tools can help, but true connection comes from empathy and understanding, not digital tools.
 In this week’s course, I hope to create a space where human connections form and strengthen.